jason-erb/jason-erb.com/cv/jason-erb.md

 * **Technologies:** C++, MFC, OLAP, Windows
 * Fixed bugs and made general improvements to the flagship BI reporting product
-* Completed a multi-dimensional OLAP reporting and interaction feature for advanced analysis
+* Completed a multi-dimensional OLAP reporting and interaction feature for advanced data analysis

 #### **Hilton Consulting Group** | Kingston ON CA